 If you’re craving a sandwich, look no further than this popular Gastown lunch restaurant.
 There is usually a line during the week around lunchtime, but it’s always worth it!
-Note: Not very vegan friendly, but a favourite amongst meat eaters!
+Note: Not very vegan-friendly, but a favorite amongst meat eaters!

 A cozy spot for soup and a sandwich, which is really the best lunch you can possibly eat right?
 Nothing beats a good soup and sando, and Brioche delivers.
 It is centrally located and surrounded by a ton of cute boutiques so you can shop off the calories.

 Famous for their baguette sandwiches.
-Lots of vegetarian options too!
+Lots of vegetarian options too.
 Order a salad or sandwich and watch the people go by.
-Head to MacLeod’s bookstore afterwards to browse a few rare vintage books!
+Head to MacLeod’s bookstore afterward to browse their collection of rare vintage books.

 Happy hour in Gastown

 Cheap wine, beer, palomitas and discounts on their ceviche and quesito fundido (their famous molten cheese fondue served in a mini volcanic stone bowl).
+I really love this restaurant for a girls night in Gastown.
 Full Happy Hour menu here

 HALF PRICE TACOS!!
 Sorry for yelling, just needed to make that clear.
 Just look for the purple skull.
 Order the saganaki tacos, some share plates, and of course a few margaritas!
 Full menu here